medavox/tuki-nuwa/text/dictionary.md

-i    | marks start of object noun-phrase (introduces a direct object) jatun | noun: the past. past-tense marker; replaces li in a sentence. *Lu jatun pini i ni* "he started this/that" jupa | adj->verb: to make sth come to have the property of the following adj phrase; to <adjective phrase>ify sth; to make sth `<adjective phrase>`; *sasa mupa li jupa hilu i mi*  "the wind is making me cold"; *mi jupa sikaha i tumu*  "I'm making the room safe" ki   | question-marker: "is it the case that/is it that/est-ce que"; comes before statement. li 	 | separator "between any subject except mi and si and its verb; also used to introduce a new verb for the same subject" liki | previous word or phrase is an adjective/adverb verb. *<noun> ~* = '<noun>y, <noun>ly'.
+i    | marks start of object noun-phrase (introduces a direct object) jatun | noun: the past. past-tense marker; replaces li in a sentence. *Lu jatun pini i ni* "he started this/that" jupa | adj->verb: to make sth come to have the property of the following adj phrase; to <adjective phrase>ify sth; to make sth `<adjective phrase>`; *sasa mupa li jupa hilu i mi*  "the wind is making me cold"; *mi jupa sikaha i tumu*  "I'm making the room safe" ki   | subclause marker: marks the start of a subclause li 	 | separator "between any subject except mi and si and its verb; also used to introduce a new verb for the same subject" liki | previous word or phrase is an adjective/adverb verb. *<noun> ~* = '<noun>y, <noun>ly'.
 Optional for increased clarity. na   | precedes the indirect object (second object), in a sentence with a ditransitive verb; eg 'he gives her the ball' = lu li pana i lu __na__ siki. nisa | previous word or phrase is a noun. *<verb> nisa* '<verb>ation'; *nisa <adj>* '<adj>iness'.
-Optional to increase clarity. pi   | (sep) of, belonging to puha | passive marker (goes after a verb); the verb-phrase is being done TO the subject, possibly by some(thing/one). *mi moku puha*! = "i am being eaten!" u    | addressive marker: *jan Atan u* = "hey, adam", "@adam"; (sep) U Imperative: *u namu!* = "eat!" ula  | previous word or phrase is a verb.
+Optional to increase clarity. pi   | (sep) of, belonging to puha | passive marker (goes after a verb); the verb-phrase is being done TO the subject, possibly by some(thing/one). *mi nami puha*! = "i am being eaten!" u    | addressive marker: *jan Atan u* = "hey, adam", "@adam"; (sep) U Imperative: *u namu!* = "eat!" ula  | previous word or phrase is a verb.
 Optional for increased clarity. wa   | subject; about/regarding; context-phrase separator, topicaliser